RajChoudhary7863/naivebayesclassifier/README.md

                 Python

-**The Codes regarding  Classification using Naive Bayes for datasets *Salary, Iris, Diabetes* are present in this repository in detail**
+**The Codes regarding  Classification using Naive Bayes for datasets *Diabetes* are present in this repository in detail**

 ##Tutorials
 https://youtu.be/338I-BTJQKE